“The Contributions and Conservation of Insect Pollinators in Ireland”

 From 2014-2017, I traveled around the United States to work with native insect pollinators as a research assistant and community outreach facilitator on five different conservation-focused research projects.
 In 2016, while working at Archbold Biological Station in Florida, USA, I conducted an independent study entitled, “The multi-scaled habitat preferences of the Blue Calamintha Bee.”

-I am currently working on my PhD research in the School of Agriculture & Food Science at the University College Dublin in Ireland, studying the importance of wild and managed pollinators to Irish natural capital.
-I am funded by the Irish Research Council, in partnership with the Environmental Protection Agency Ireland, and the Eva Crane Trust.
+From 2017-2022, I conducted PhD research at the School of Agriculture & Food Science at University College Dublin, Ireland.
+I studied the contributions and conservation of Ireland’s insect pollinators.
+My research was funded by the Irish Research Council, in partnership with the Environmental Protection Agency Ireland, and the Eva Crane Trust.